KnBrckr/picasa-album-uploader/readme.txt

 = 0.4 =
 * Address issues when permalinks are not being used on a site.
 Picasa Desktop is challenged if permalinks are not enabled when processing URLs.
-* Added error logging in plugin to aid in diagnosis
+* Added debug logging in plugin to aid in diagnosis of reported problems

 = 0.3.1 =
 * Fix defect in redirect URL to display results page